-Nominations for the President Elect, Treasurer, General Secretary, and directors of the Executive Board shall be submitted to the General Secretary not later than fourteen days before the Annual General Meeting in the year in which elected.
-The President Elect, Treasurer, General Secretary shall be nominated by the Executive Board.
-The other directors of the Executive Board shall each be nominated by any two members of the Association, provided this nominee is willing to stand.
+Nominations for the President Elect, Treasurer, General Secretary, and directors of the Executive Board shall be submitted to the General Secretary not later than fourteen days before the Annual General Meeting in the year in which an election takes place.
+The President Elect, Treasurer, and General Secretary shall be nominated by the Executive Board.
+Each of the other nominated directors for the Executive Board shall be nominated by any two members of the Association, provided the nominee is willing to stand for election.

 Changes in amounts of dues shall be initiated by or through the executive board.
 Changes in dues for all classes of members shall be submitted to the general membership for approval.

-Scheduling and notice.
-There shall be held an annual meeting of the general membership of the Association at a time and place established by the executive board and such other meetings as the executive board may determine.
+An annual meeting of the general membership of the Association shall be held at a time and place established by the executive board, as well as such other meetings as the executive board may determine.
 Notice of each meeting shall be provided to each member at least four weeks in advance of said meeting as directed by the executive board.

-Resolutions.
 All resolutions pertaining to policy matters or involving appropriations of monies of the association presented from the floor at annual meetings of the association for approval must be submitted at least one full week in advance to the executive board.
-The executive board shall report all such proposed resolutions and resolutions initiated by the executive board to the general membership for action with recommendation for or against passage.
+The executive board shall report all such proposed resolutions, and resolutions initiated by the executive board, to the general membership to vote for or against passage of such resolutions.

-The executive board may provide for the creation of standing committees, special committees, and sections in accordance with the needs of the Association.
+The executive board may provide for the creation of standing committees, special committees, and sub-committees in accordance with the needs of the Association.

-This Constitution may be amended by the affirmative vote of two-thirds of the members having voting rights present and voting at any annual meeting of the Association at which a quorum is present, or by majority vote of members of the Association returning ballots by mail or electronic means.
+This Constitution may be amended by the affirmative vote of two-thirds of the executive board members, approved by the bord of regents and voting at any annual meeting of the Association at which a quorum is present, or by majority vote of members of the Association returning ballots by mail or electronic means.